knghiem03/particle-branch/_portfolio/WorldEncoutner.md

 tags: [Lorem, Ipsum]
 ---

-The Target Intern **WE** team works on this pro-bono project to extend the current [World Encounter](https://worldencounter.org/) website powered by Leadpages.
-Shopify ecommerce store and Kindful payment gateway were integrated into the World Encounter website.

-In this project, the team learned about requirement definitions, planning, project goals and execution via the Agile methodology.
+In this project, The Target Intern **WE** team integrated the [Shopify](https://shopworldencounter.org/) e-comerce store and Kindful payment gateway into the current [World Encounter](https://worldencounter.org/) website powered by Leadpages.
+The team learned about requirement definitions, planning, project goals and execution via the Agile methodology.